 The Professional Version:

-Jessica Conoley is an author, developmental editor, speaker, and Authorpreneurship coach.
+Jessica Conoley is an author, content editor, speaker, and Authorpreneurship coach.
 She writes YA and fantasy novels, creative non-fiction, flash fiction, and essays.
 Jessica began her publishing career by serving on the executive board of Whispering Prairie Press (a non-profit dedicated to art and literature) and is the former Managing Editor of Kansas City Voices arts and literary magazine.
 She launched her group Authorpreneurship coaching program in 2018 and utilizes her editorial and business skills to prepare authors for the next step of their publishing careers.
 In 2020 she expanded her services to include virtual workspaces and critique groups for writers as a way to foster creative community from the safety of our own homes.
 Learn more at: https://jessicaconoley.com/

 The Whole Story: